-To take an appeal to the SEND Tribunal parents and young people must contact a mediation adviser within 2 months of the LA decision, unless the issue is solely about the naming of the school or educational institution.
-The mediation adviser will provide advice about going to mediation.
+The parents and young people must contact a mediation adviser within 2 months of the LA decision, unless the issue is solely about the naming of the school or educational institution.
 Parents and young people may choose whether to raise their health and/or social care issues at mediation.